wp-plugins/response-promotion-redeemer/readme.txt

 1. Upload `response-promotion-redeemer` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+Form short-code:

+[promo-form]
+attr 1 = start_message="This is the message to be used in the beginig of your email" attr 2 = end_message="This is the message to be used in the end of your email and confirmation display message on the front end to users"

+adding "<nl />" in either attribute will create a paragraph break in you plaintext email adding "<br />" in either attribute will create a line break in you plaintext email

 == Frequently Asked Questions ==